-- ☐ Check rear/front axle fluid level and add fluid as needed.
-Check constant velocity joints and axle seals for leaking.
-(See footnote .) - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.

-If you do not use your vehicle under any of these conditions, change the fluid and filter every 50,000 miles (83 000 km).
+- ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service. - ☐ If you haven't used your vehicle under severe service conditions listed previously and, therefore, haven't changed your automatic transmission fluid, change both the fluid and filter. - ☐ Automatic Transfer Case Only: Change transfer case fluid.